Harvey Weinstein's Accusers

 Image Source: Getty / Tara Ziemba

-He was wearing a white bathrobe, she recalled during an interview with The New Yorker this week.
+He was wearing a white bathrobe, she recalled during an interview with The New Yorker.
 After she was asked to give him a massage and she turned him down, saying she could recommend a good masseuse, Weinstein took it into his own hands, grabbing her hand and trying to put it on his neck and then move it toward his penis, she said.

 "My heart was really racing.
 I was in a fight-or-flight moment," she said.
 Arquette then said she told Weinstein, "I will never do that" and that "I'll never be that girl."
 Once she rejected him, she said, she believes her career suffered because "he made things very difficult for me for years."

 On Oct.
 11, 2017, model and actor Cara Delevingne shared her alleged experience with Weinstein with reporter Yashar Ali, who posted her statement on Twitter:

 I just received this statement from @Caradelevingne detailing her experience with Harvey Weinstein.
 Thank you, Cara. pic.twitter.com/SA1D05lYH4

 — Yashar Ali 🐘 (@yashar) October 11, 2017

 Image Source: Getty / Stephane Cardinale